martin-magakian/Amazing-Cloud-Search/README.md

 Allow you to search, faceted search, add, update, remove objects from your Amazon Cloud Search Index in C#.

-Improuve Amazing Cloud Search !
+Improve Amazing Cloud Search !
 ---------
 Feel free to fork and improuve Amazing Cloud Search API.

 Thanks to uWorkin for this work
 =========
 I [find work with uWorkin](http://www.uworkin.com) an awsome Melbourne based company using incredible technology.
-We choosed to use Amazon Cloud Seach for it powerfull search engine mechanism and specially for it incredible faceleted search.
+We chose to use Amazon Cloud Seach for it's powerfull search engine mechanism and specially for it's incredible faceleted search.

-All my thanks to uWorkin who gave me work and open source the first Amazon Cloud Search API to the C# community.
+All my thanks to uWorkin who gave me the opportunity to work on and open source the first Amazon Cloud Search API for the C# community.
 [http://www.uworkin.com](http://www.uworkin.com)

 How to use
 ---------
-First you need a Amazon cloud search instance and it URL (We will call it a key) It should look like : yourDomainName-xxxxxxxxxxxxx.us-east-1.cloudsearch.amazonaws.com
+First you need a Amazon cloud search instance and it's URL (We will call it a key) It should look like : yourDomainName-xxxxxxxxxxxxx.us-east-1.cloudsearch.amazonaws.com

-> This exemple can be use with IMDB default index that you can select when creating your Cloud Search.
+> This exemple can be used with the IMDB default index that you can select when creating your Cloud Search.

-It index movies who implement SearchDocument (just an ID):
+It indexes movies which implement SearchDocument (just an ID):

 	public class Movie : SearchDocument
 	{